Unicode in Computer Network

 The numbering goes from U-00000000 to U-FFFFFFFF.
 Unicode divides the available space codes into planes.
 A plane is a continuous group of 65,536 code points.
 The most significant 16 bits define the plane (i.e. number of planes = 65,535) and each plane can define up to 65,536 characters or symbols.

 Types of Plane –

 - Basic multilingual plane (BMP) – Plane 0000, the basic multilingual plane is designed to be compatible with the previous 16-bit Unicode.
 The most significant 16-bits in this plane are all zeroes.
 It mostly defines character sets in different languages with the exception of some control and special characters.
-It is represented as U+XXXX where XXXX are least significant 16-bits, eig., : U+0900 to U+09FF reserved for Devanagari, Bengali U+2200 to U+22FF reserved for mathematical operation etc.
+It is represented as U+XXXX where XXXX is the least significant 16-bits, eig.,: U+0900 to U+09FF reserved for Devanagari, Bengali U+2200 to U+22FF reserved for a mathematical operation etc.

 - Supplementary multilingual plane (SMP) – Plane 0001, the supplementary multilingual plane, is designed to provide more codes for those multilingual characters that are excluded in the BMP.
 Example: 10140-1018F are reserved for Ancient Greek Numbers.